francescorn/francescorn/README.md

 I’m currently looking for a role as a software engineer.

-I'm skilled at HTML, CSS, Javascript, React, Python, and Bash.
+I'm skilled at HTML, CSS, Javascript, React, and Python.

 You can reach me at fcornwall@alum.vassar.edu.